litentry/litentry-parachain/README.md

 ## launch of local network

-The following steps take rococo-parachain for example, because `sudo` will removed for litentry-parachain and [was removed](https://github.com/litentry/litentry-parachain/issues/775) for litmus-parachain.
+The following steps take rococo-parachain for example, because `sudo` will be removed for litentry-parachain and [was removed](https://github.com/litentry/litentry-parachain/issues/775) for litmus-parachain.
 But generally speaking, lauching a local network works with either of the three chain-settings.

 To start a local network with 2 relaychain nodes and 1 parachain node, there're two ways: